-You can only enter one topic after HELP.
-You can abbreviate the topic (for example, COL for COLUMN).
-However, if you enter only an abbreviated topic and the abbreviation is ambiguous, SQLPlus displays help for all topics that match the abbreviation.
-For example, if you enter
+You can specify only one topic after HELP.
+You can also abbreviate the topic, for example, by using COL instead of COLUMN.
+However, if the abbreviation used is ambiguous, then SQLPlus displays help for all topics that match the abbreviation.
+For example: